 Most notification pages display a different set of codes that may help administrators or Cisco Customer Support troubleshoot any potential problem.
 Some codes are for Cisco internal use only.
-The different codes that might appear in the notification pages are the same as the variables you can include in customized notification pages, as shown in Editing On-Box End-User Notification Pages.
+The different codes that might appear in the notification pages are the same as the variables you can include in customized notification pages, as shown in Variables for Customizing Notification HTML Files.